mapattacker/datascience/supervised.rst

   model.get_feature_importance(prettified=True)

 We can also use k-fold cross validation for better scoring evaluation.
+There is no need to specify ``CatBoostRegressor`` or ``CatBoostClassifier``, just input the correct ``eval_metric``.
 One of the folds will be used as a validation set.

 More: https://catboost.ai/docs/concepts/python-reference_cv.html